 Tax morale measures taxpayer perceptions and attitudes towards paying and evading taxes.
 Our work on tax morale outlines several factors that may influence people's willingness to pay taxes and highlights several policy considerations.

 11 September 2019

 As part of a new project on tax morale, the OECD has recently reanalysed the results of a survey of business perceptions on tax certainty, to identify the constraints and concerns they face in paying in taxes around the world.
 This , to be launched at this session, has identified some of the factors that may impact tax morale and attitudes towards compliance among businesses, and how they differ in different regions.

 Call for input: OECD invites public comments on draft report on tax morale 10 April - 10 May 2019

-As part of the ongoing work on tax morale, the OECD is seeking public comments on itis forthcoming publication What's driving tax morale?
+As part of the ongoing work on tax morale, the OECD is seeking public comments on its forthcoming publication What is driving tax morale?
 An empirical analysis on social preferences and attitudes towards taxation. expected to be published in 2019, the publication features new research on both individuals and businesses.
 It identifies a number of socio-economic and institutional factors that influence tax morale in individuals, such as age, gender, education, and level of trust in government.

 Tax Morale and Integrity in Developing Countries 19 March 2019

 As part of OECD Integrity Week 2019 (18-22 March), this event brought together international experts to discuss these issues of integrity, transparency and trust in the tax system, and the research, tools and approaches needed to identify and implement policies to increase tax morale.

 Role of Tax Morale in Development 25 January 2019